Miriam Hastings isa novelist and short story writer. She has published fiction, poetry, literary reviews and articles,

 and mental distress.

-She lives with a congenital, degenerative spine disease and now she can only write using voice recognition software, or a dictaphone - this makes life as an author
+She lives with a degenerative spine disease and now she can only write using voice recognition software, or a dictaphone - this makes life as an author quite a

-She lives in Stratford in East London, an area that she loves, she works from home as a writer and tutor, and she leads workshops in creative writing for personal
+She lives in East London, an area that she loves, she works from home as a writer and tutor and leads workshops in creative writing for personal development.